-The Group has adopted a number of policies (including the policy on diversity at work and Code of Conduct) that collectively comprise the policy on diversity.
+The Group has adopted a number of policies (including the policy on diversity at work and the Code of Conduct) that collectively comprise the policy on diversity.
 Diversity is actively supported through recruitment, educational programmes, employee opportunities and the Global Days of Service charitable support programme.
-All appointments (which includes board, board committee, and senior management appointments) are based on merit with due regard for diversity, including gender.
-Further information concerning how the Group is supporting gender diversity in the energy industry can be found in the Group's gender pay gap report via the Group's corporate website.
+All appointments (which includes board, board committee, and senior management appointments) are based on merit with due regard for diversity, including gender, social and ethnic backgrounds, and cognitive and personal strengths.
+During the year, Northern Powergrid published its Diversity, Equity and Inclusion plan ("DEI Plan") as part of the ED2 Plan submission (a copy of which can be found on the Group's website).
+The DEI Plan sets out the way in which Northern Powergrid (although it is also applicable to the wider Group) intends to go beyond gender and ethnicity diversity in order to benefit from a wider range of skills, backgrounds, perspectives and experiences.
+Further information concerning how the Group's corporate website.